Eichmann in the Dock Again

 The 50th anniversary of the trial and execution of the Final Solution’s master bureaucrat has inspired a number of books, exhibitions and films.
-David Cesarani assesses their contribution to our understanding of both the event and the man.
+How to they contribute to our understanding?

 Fifty years after his capture and trial the fascination with Adolf Eichmann seems undiminished.
 Major exhibitions about the proceedings in Jerusalem and their impact have recently opened in Paris and Berlin; conferences have been or will be held in Haifa, Budapest, Paris, Berlin and Los Angeles.